joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/23/weather/hurricane-gabrielle-azores-portugal.html

 **Jets acquire CB Jarvis Brownlee Jr. from Titans: Source**\
-`Brownlee Jr., in his second season out of Louisville, was a fifth-round pick by the Titans in 2024.`\
+`Brownlee, in his second season out of Louisville, was a fifth-round pick by the Titans in 2024.`\
 https://nytimes.com/athletic/6655684/2025/09/23/jets-titans-trade-jarvis-brownlee/

 **F.D.A.’s Approval of Drug for Autism Upends Review Process**\